-This recursively-constructed coupling may be reminiscent of the recursive coupling technique that Goldberg, Martin, and Mike used to prove strong spatial mixing results of graph coloring for lattice graphs~\cite{goldberg2005strong}.
-However, there is a major difference between our recursive coupling procedure and that of Goldberg et al., generally because the LLL regime is not self-reducible.
-In ~\cite{goldberg2005strong}, self-reducibility plays a great role in the design of the recursive coupling so that in each recursive step, after assigning value to some variables, one is faced with the same problem of coupling two distributions of the graph coloring problem with distinct boundary configurations, which allows one to use path coupling technique~\cite{Bubley97pathcoupling:} and only analyze a one-step worst-case contraction result.
-However, in local lemma regimes, self-reducibility is not at our disposal, and the condition degrades after assigning value to some variables, so we keep track of the whole execution of the algorithm and apply a percolation-style analysis.
-An intriguing finding is that the random choices involved in this recursively-constructed coupling procedure can be projected onto two independent samples from the two distributions $\+P_{U}\left(\cdot \mid \bigwedge\limits_{c\in S} c\right)$, $\+P_{U}\left(\cdot \mid \bigwedge\limits_{c\in T} c\right)$, which greatly simplifies the analysis and may be of independent interest.
+The recursively constructed coupling in our approach may remind us of the recursive coupling technique introduced by Goldberg, Martin, and Mike to prove strong spatial mixing~\cite{goldberg2005strong}.
+However, there are significant differences between our approach and theirs.
+Firstly, our coupling proceeds in a constraint-wise manner.
+Secondly, the main distinction arises from the fact that the LLL regime is not self-reducible.
+In their work~\cite{goldberg2005strong}, self-reducibility plays a crucial role in the recursive coupling for establishing strong spatial mixing.
+The one-step worst-case contraction bounded there allows for the application of path coupling~\cite{Bubley97pathcoupling:}.
+However, in local lemma regimes, self-reducibility is not guaranteed, and the LLL condition degrades after pinning too many variables.
+Consequently, we must keep track of the entire evolution of the coupling process and apply an average-case percolation-style analysis.
+An intriguing finding is that the random choices involved in our constraint-wise coupling procedure can be explicitly identified using the principle of deferred decision.
+This simplifies the analysis considerably and may be of independent interest.

-We use reductions from hardcore distributions to prove the lower bound.
-Results in ~\cite{Sly2010computation, galanis2016inapproximability} indicates that the one-to-all total influence is unbounded on the infinite $\Delta$-regular tree in the non-uniqueness regime.
-Based on this result, we construct a class of Gibbs distributions on finite graphs where the one-to-all total influence is locally unbounded.
-We then derive the lower bound by interpreting the constructed Gibbs distribution as a distribution defined by atomic CSPs.